Rahul0598/blog-source/content/readings/whale-and-the-reactor.md

 Winner criticized the idea of technology as an unstoppable force, a kind of progress we have no choice but to accept.
 He pointed out the flawed belief that any new invention is automatically beneficial and liberating.

 > "Over many decades technological optimists have been sustained by the belief that whatever happened to be created in the sphere of material/instrumental culture would certainly be compatible with freedom, democracy, and social justice.
-This amounts to a conviction that all technology—whatever its size, shape, or complexion—is inherently liberating".
+This amounts to a conviction that all technology - whatever its size, shape, or complexion - is inherently liberating".

 This sounds a lot like the current narrative around AI, which is often presented as an "unstoppable force" reshaping our world.
 This framing makes its widespread adoption feel inevitable.